PandeyHarsh433/Jotion/README.md

 ### Published Notes
 ![Published Notes](https://raw.githubusercontent.com/PandeyHarsh433/images/master/image2.png)

 ## Contributing
-   Feel free to contribute to the development of Jotion.
+ - Feel free to contribute to the development of Jotion.
 Check out the Contributing Guidelines for more details.

-## Contributing
-Feel free to contribute to the development of Jotion.
-Check out the Contributing Guidelines for more details.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+ - This project is licensed under the MIT License - see the LICENSE file for details.